Vindicta-Team/Vindicta-Docs/docs/factions.md

 <b>Faction by [MatrikSky](https://github.com/MatrikSky)</b><br>
 ## [WW2 UK](https://steamcommunity.com/sharedfiles/filedetails/?id=1980236949)
-At the start of 1939 the <b>British Army<.b> was a small volunteer professional army.
+At the start of 1939 the <b>British Army</b> was a small volunteer professional army.
 At the beginning of the Second World War, 3 September 1939, the British Army was small in comparison to its enemies, as it had been in the First World War.
 It also quickly became evident that the initial structure and manpower of the British Army were woefully unprepared and ill-equipped for a war with multiple enemies on multiple fronts.

 <details><summary>History</summary>
 <p>